sunil7chinta/aws-eks-gitops-devops-platform/README.md

 - ReplicaSets
 - Rolling update strategy

-Namespaces used:
+Namespaces:

 - `default` → application workloads
 - `argocd` → GitOps controller

 ---

-## 🔁 CI/CD Pipeline
+## 🔄 CI/CD Design Approach

-### Continuous Integration (GitHub Actions)

-Triggered on push to `main`:
+The CI workflow is triggered on push to the `main` branch.

+The CI pipeline is currently implemented for the **productcatalog-service** as a reference microservice.

+Pipeline stages include:

-1. Build Docker image
+1. Docker image build
-2. Tag image with commit SHA
+2. Image tagging using commit SHA
-3. Push image to DockerHub
+3. Push to DockerHub
-4. Update Kubernetes manifest image tag
+4. GitHub Actions updates Kubernetes manifest (image tag)
-5. Commit updated manifest
+5. Commit pushed to repository

-No manual image updates required.
+This design can be extended to additional microservices using reusable workflow patterns.

 ---

 ### Continuous Deployment (GitOps via ArgoCD)

-ArgoCD monitors the Git repository.
+ArgoCD monitors the repository.

-When image tag changes:
+On manifest update:

 - Application marked OutOfSync
-- Auto-sync triggered
+- Auto-sync applies changes
-- Kubernetes rolling update executed
+- Kubernetes performs rolling update
-- Old pod terminated
+- Old pod terminates
-- New pod becomes healthy
+- New pod becomes active

-No manual kubectl apply after bootstrap.
+No manual kubectl apply required after bootstrap.

 ---